DarkMasterMan0/DMMod/README.md

 * id Software for creating the awesome Doom games and the badass logo that I re-used for DMMod.

 # Changelog
 Sorted by alphabetical order when sorting by name in File Explorer.
-Patch changelogs are also below, the original (1.00) changelog remains mostly unchanged besides fixing typos and adding ~~strikethroughs~~ when the relevent info has been changed by a later patch and the patch that changed it will be noted in paranthesis.
+Patch changelogs are also below, the original (1.00) changelog remains mostly unchanged besides fixing typos and adding ~~strikethroughs~~ or having a ++ when the relevent info has been changed by a later patch and the patch that changed it will be noted in paranthesis.

 **Patch 1.05 Changelog** (3-22-24)
   * believe it or not, even more fixes and rephrasing/clarifications ;)